johnlobster/wordGameNode/README.md

 #### Design notes

+I used `terminal-kit` to move the cursor around and have an output that stayed in the same place.
+The problem is that you can't then use `console.log()` to debug.
+So I got all the logic working without `terminal-kit` and then added the `terminal-kit` functions.

 I had some difficulties getting some simple things working

 1. Using typescript I ended up using the javascript es6 syntax for importing and exporting modules.
 Unfortunately,     Node.js does not support this.
 Using the `esm` module, I was able to overcome this using file `run.js`